 On a cold December night in 1976, a group of mathematicians assembled in a room in Trinity College Dublin for the inaugural meeting of the Irish Mathematical Society (IMS).
-Most European countries already had such societies, several going back hundreds of years, and it was felt that the establishment of an Irish society to promote the subject, foster research and support teaching of mathematics was timely [TM218 or search for “thatsmaths” at irishtimes.com].
+Most European countries already had such societies, several going back hundreds of years, and it was felt that the establishment of an Irish society to promote … Continue reading The Social Side of Mathematics

 The Vastness of Mathematics: No One Knows it All